 Next up, let’s review the project management features found in these 3 tools.
 This is especially important for those running larger projects or handling several teams at once.

 Jira will give you everything you would expect to be in a project management solution.
 From planning to portfolio management you will be able to track your projects easily.
-However, it is worth mentioning that because of so many features, the user interface can seem intimidating to first-time users.
+However, it is worth mentioning that because of so many features, the user interface can seem intimidating to first-time users and can be limited just as the implementation of Kanban Jira offers.

 Teamhood is another great option for those looking to manage projects.
 The appeal of this tool comes from the integration of Kanban and Gantt.
 You can switch between the two views seamlessly and analyze the same information from different perspectives.
 The planning can be done using Gantt or list views and the execution is tracked in the Kanban view.